Vital Wings

 Key Design Characteristics

-• Long-range efficiency: fixed-wing lift enables higher speed and range than multicopters
+• Long-range efficiency: fixed-wing lift supports ~70 km/h cruise and extended range

 • Runway-free: VTOL operations for clinics and confined landing zones